conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### User story

-I want to quickly create a stable and reproducible environment for analyzing data and creating dashboards, that I can share with my team to verify and build on my work.
+I want to quickly create a stable and reproducible environment for analyzing data and creating dashboards that I can share with my team to verify and build on my work.

 #### Tools they need to do their job